tweiss47/fsnd-catalog-project/README.md

 ## Running the Server

-Set the following environment variable to run the project using the `flask` command in development mode.
+Set the following environment variables to run the project using the `flask` command in development mode.

 ```
 FLASK_APP=songcat
+FLASK_ENV=development
 ```

 To initialize the database run `flask init-model`.
 This will drop tables and